JanDitzen/xtbreak/docs/xtbreak_test.md

 F(s,q) = dof_adj sigma' R' (R V R')^(-1) R sigma
 ```

-*dof_adj* is a degree of freedom adjustment, *sigma* a matrix containing the coefficient estimates of *sigma*, *R* is the convential matrix of a Wald test
+*dof_adj* is a degree of freedom adjustment, *sigma* a matrix containing the coefficient estimates of *sigma*, *R* is the conventional matrix of a Wald test
 and *V* is a variance-covariance matrix.
 Under the null *F(s,q)* is F distributed.

 A known break date can be tested with ***xtbreak test*** using the option ***breakpoints(numlist|datelist,[index|fmt()])***.  ***numlist|datelist*** defines the periods of